top of page

 “My word,” the creature stated.
 “I believe that holds meaning across your child-like race.”

-Seeing no alternative but to reply, My-re gave an answer.
-“They call you the creature from the Black Lagoon.”
+Seeing no alternative but to reply, My‑re answered.
+“They call you the Creature from the Black Lagoon.”

 RECENT POSTS: